[Updated April 2018 with June 2017 population estimates and new data on components of population growth]

 So is Perth the most sprawling large city in Australia?
 Well, yes in terms of percentage of population growth, but not in terms of absolute population growth in outer areas:

-On my definitions of outer areas, Melbourne is charging ahead, with over 55,000 residents moving into growth areas in 2015-16.
-Perth almost matched Melbourne’s growth in 2012, but has fallen back since and in 2015 is closer to Sydney and SEQ.
+On my definitions of outer areas, Melbourne is charging ahead, with over 61,000 residents moving into growth areas in 2016-17.
+Perth peaked in 2012, but has fallen back since.
 Adelaide just hasn’t seen a lot of population growth in recent decades.

 Population growth in outer Sydney slowed dramatically between 2002 and 2006.
 The chart below shows there was also a slow down in non-outer areas, although it was a little less dramatic.
 Around this time Sydney also transitioned from around 50% of growth being in outer areas, down to around 30%.

 Here is the annual population growth in the non-outer areas of each city:

 Around 2007 there was an acceleration of population growth in non-outer areas in most cities (although there was a subsequent lull around 2010-2012).
-In 2015-16 in Perth, the population of the non-outer areas only increased by an estimated 2076 people).
+In 2015-16 in Perth, the population of the non-outer areas decreased by an estimated 3867 people.